-Merchant Bank vs Investment Bank – Same or Different?
+Merchant Bank vs. Investment Bank – Same or Different?

 Often, a merchant bank is called an investment bank.
-But they’re not same, especially the scope of work for both of these banks are quite different.
+But they’re not the same, especially the scope of work for both of these banks are quite different.

-A merchant bank works with clients that are not big enough to go for initial public offering (IPO) but are privately held.
+A merchant bank works with clients that are not big enough to go for initial public offeringInitial Public OfferingAn initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
+IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange.
+(IPO) but are privately held.
 That’s why to helps them in unique ways to raise capital.
 As for example, we can talk about private placements.
 Since private placements don’t require a privately held companyPrivately Held CompanyA privately held company refers to the separate legal entity registered with SEC having a limited number of outstanding share capital and shareowners. to disclose as per the Security Exchange & Commission (SEC), it becomes easier for the privately held companies.
-On the other hand, an investment bank works with huge clients that have the funds large enough to go for IPO and they are large enough to provide time, effort, money to raise the capital through the traditional means.
+On the other hand, an investment bank works with huge clients that have the funds large enough to go for IPO, and they are large enough to provide time, effort, money to raise the capital through the traditional means.
 Plus, an investment bank also helps companies in mergers & acquisitions and also provides investment researchProvides Investment ResearchInvestment research entails analyzing the performance of various financial instruments such as stocks, mutual funds, bonds, debentures, and so on in order to present an investor with a view of how the firm is performing.
 It also aids in predicting their future performance for price movements. to the clients.